layhestro/Quackstagram_Database/readme-updated.md

 4. Like posts and follow other users
 5. View your profile and notifications

-## Data Storage

-Quackstagram supports two storage options:
-- **Database storage** (MariaDB): Primary storage method for production use
-- **File-based storage**: Files in `data/` and `img/` directories (fallback option)

 ## Test Accounts

 You can log in with these pre-configured accounts:
-- Username: Xylo, Password: password123
+- Username: Xylo, Password: Password
-- Username: Lorin, Password: password123
+- Username: Lorin, Password: Password
-- Username: Zara, Password: password123
+- Username: Zara, Password: Password
-- Username: Mystar, Password: password123
+- Username: Mystar, Password: Password

 ## Troubleshooting